Kuljit Bhamra: Career

+In 1982, he debuted with the album Punjabi Disco, featuring his mother Mohinder Kaur Bhamra as the singer.
+It was the first album to combine bhangra with electronic dance music.
+He produced the album using a Roland SH-1000 synthesizer and Roland Compurhythm CR-8000 drum machine.
+The album anticipated elements of acid house music, while also featuring elements of disco, funk and psychedelic music.
+The album was initially a commercial failure, but later developed a cult following after its rediscovery in the early 21st century, leading to a re-release in 2025.

-In 1983 he produced and arranged an album for Premi – a Southall-based singer who introduced Bhamra to another new band Heera.
+In 1983, he produced and arranged an album for Premi – a Southall-based singer who introduced Bhamra to another new band Heera.
 The band's debut album, produced by Bhamra, was played back to back with Premi's, 24 hours a day, on the Asian pirate radio station Sina Radio (now Sunrise Radio).
 Using multitrack recording techniques whilst combining Indian percussion with western instruments and live orchestral violins, Bhamra went on to produce numerous albums for both British and Indian artists.
-Some of his productions became internationally successful and included songs such as 'Rail Gaddi' (by Chirag Pehchan); 'Pyar Ka Hai Bairi' (by Sangeeta); 'Giddha Pao Haan Deo' (by Mohinder Kaur Bhamra); 'Peer Tere Jaan Di' (by Gurdas Maan); 'Aj Tenoon Nachna Pao' (by Mahendra Kapoor); 'Patel Rap' (by Bali), 'Nachdi Di Gooth Khulgaye' (by Premi) and Jag Wala Mela (by Heera).
+Some of his productions became internationally successful and included songs such as "Rail Gaddi" (by Chirag Pehchan); "Pyar Ka Hai Bairi" (by Sangeeta); "Giddha Pao Haan Deo" (by Mohinder Kaur Bhamra); "Peer Tere Jaan Di" (by Gurdas Maan); "Aj Tenoon Nachna Pao" (by Mahendra Kapoor); "Patel Rap" (by Bali), "Nachdi Di Gooth Khulgaye" (by Premi) and "Jag Wala Mela" (by Heera).

-In 1986 Bhamra established Keda Records, an independent record label committed to producing high quality cassettes and LPs.
+In 1986, Bhamra established Keda Records, an independent record label committed to producing high-quality cassettes and LPs.

-Bhamra was profiled in the 1992 movie Confusion a Black Arts Video Project funded by the Arts Council of Great Britain.
+Bhamra was profiled in the 1992 movie Confusion, a Black Arts Video Project funded by the Arts Council of Great Britain.

 Bhamra gave up his career as a civil engineer in 1994 to concentrate on music.
 He purchased The Yard recording studio (situated next to Westar Studios in Southall) and renamed it Red Fort Studios.
-Later in 1999 he became the owner of the whole complex after not renewing the lease for Westar Studios.
+Later in 1999, he became the owner of the whole complex after not renewing the lease for Westar Studios.

 In 2000, Bhamra began a long history of collaboration with jazz saxophonist Andy Sheppard when they worked on the album Dancing Man & Woman.
-He went on to produce many joint compositions, performances and recordings including his debut album for ECM Records in 2010 Movements in Colour.
-During this time, Bhamra further developed his playing styles and extended his tabla kit to include other percussion instruments such as snare drum, cymbals and various hand-held percussion.
+Bhamra went on to produce many joint compositions, performances and recordings, including his debut album for ECM Records in 2010, Movements in Colour.
+During this time, he further developed his playing styles and extended his tabla kit to include other percussion instruments, such as snare drum, cymbals and various hand-held percussion.